LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/booster-rockets/personaldrive.rst

 Where Would We Be?
 ------------------

+What if Thomas Edison had given up?

 .. line-block::

     Thomas Edison's teachers said he was too stupid to learn anything.
 He was fired from his first two jobs for being non-productive.
 As an inventor, Edison made 1,000 unsuccessful attempts at inventing the light bulb.

         When a reporter asked, *"How did it feel to fail 1,000 times?"*
         Edison replied, *"I didn’t fail 1,000 times.
 The light bulb was an invention with 1,000 steps."*

+Or if Steve Jobs had taken Hewlett-Packard's advice and finished college?

 .. line-block::